josedembo/encurtador-de-url/README.md

 ## how to start the project

-after clone the project, go into the project folder, open the command line, them you can start him with twos ways, running the commands:
+after clone the project, go into the project folder, open the command line, them you can start him with twos ways, running the following commands:

 - `yarn dev`
 - `yarn start`